petebachant/petebachant.github.io/_posts/2024-11-office-suites-reproducibility.markdown

 This will save us time later because there will be no question about where to look for stuff, because the answer is: in the repo.

+Instead of using something like Dropbox, we will use a repository so every time we save a file, we leave a trail of breadcrumbs regarding how we got there, why we did what we did, etc.
+It's like "track changes" for an entire folder.

 This is so we can follow the principle:

 >Version control all custom scripts.